anshika-kashyap/rainfall-forecasting/datasets/about_datasets.md

 # Note

-All columns are present in both the datasets except the 'rainfall' column is not present in the 'test' dataset.
+All columns are present in both the datasets except, the 'rainfall' column is not present in the 'test' dataset.